fabiorochafg/bluray-dvd-cd-book-collection/README.md

 Collection of Blu-rays, DVDs, CDs and Books
 ===========================================

-Register collection of blu-rays, DVDs, CDs and books.
+Register your collection of blu-rays, DVDs, CDs and books.

+You can register title, director and photo of any movie you have in your collection.

 Soon:
 ----

-* Add, edit e view CDs
 * Add, edit e view Books
 * Print pages
 * Reports